Jesuit High School Standardized Testing Accommodations Submission Policy (PSAT/SAT/ACT)

 Please be advised that extended-time accommodations are for students with documented learning disorders as defined by the Americans with Disabilities Act.

-School-based interventions and SAT/ACT accommodations may differ.
+School-based accommodations and SAT/ACT accommodations may differ.
 Referrals for educational evaluations are available upon request.

 Additional information can be found at: